Ohio Seeks $189 Million Federal Funding for Climate Action Plan Implementation

 Credit: Ricardo Gomez Angel/Unsplash

-Governor Mike DeWine's administration has officially requested $189 million in federal funds to facilitate the rollout of the state's inaugural action plan.
-This proposal, forwarded to the U.S. (EPA) in late March, outlines measures to establish a statewide fund aimed at electrifying government fleets, retrofitting public buildings, and advancing solar generation infrastructure across city, county, and state properties.
+Governor Mike DeWine's administration has officially requested $189 million in federal funds to facilitate the rollout of the state's inaugural climate action plan.
+This proposal, forwarded to the U.S. (EPA) in late March, outlines measures to establish a statewide fund aimed at electrifying government fleets, retrofitting public buildings, and advancing generation infrastructure across city, county, and state properties.

 In the words of Brooke White, an air quality evaluation and planning supervisor with the Ohio EPA, “Governments really control significant assets in terms of fleets and building stock across Ohio.”